andreasmhallberg/readingnotes/Carter, 2004. Sibawayhi.md

 > it emerges as a complete work in a period when there was hardly any other books to compare with or model itself on.
 Indeed it is one of the earlyes books in Islam at all

-- No features characteristics of later tratises
+- No features characteristics of later treatises
   - no blessing
   - no introduction
   - conclusion